Helen, Georgia: Tubing Down The Chattahoochee River With Cool River Tubing

 Find a place to stay in Helen, GA.
 This article contains Stay22 affiliate links.

-Why Cool River Tubing
+Helen, GA Tubing: Why We Chose Cool River Tubing

 There are only a couple of tubing outfitters in Helen, GA and I decided on Cool River Tubing because honestly, it had over 2,000 really good reviews online.
 The price was decent and the location was ideal.
 Decision made.